prashantyadla/prashantyadla/README.md

 ### Hi there 👋
-- I currently work at Alexa AI Lab in LA as a Software Development Engineer
+- I currently work at Apple Inc. as a Senior Machine Learning Engineer!

 <!--
 **prashantyadla/prashantyadla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.